 The European Network for Women Excellence (ENWE) is an advocacy group focused on building a network of databases of female professionals selected from various fields of knowledge.
-We want to promote the presence of female excellences in european media and in panels and conferences all around Europe.
+We want to promote the presence of female excellences in European media, panels and conferences.

-We are born in 2012 as a 100.000 euros prize for innovative cultural projects.
-We are an independent organization since 2014, our job is to produce and connect practices and critical analysis about cultural transformations.
+cheFare non-profit organization that promotes cultural transformation.
+It started in 2012 as a prize of 100.000 Euros for innovative cultural projects.
+It became an independent organization in 2014 whose mission is to produce and connect cultural transformation practices and critical analyses.

 The Open Society Foundations, founded by George Soros, are the world’s largest private funder of independent groups working for justice, democratic governance, and human rights.
 It supports a vast array of projects in more than 120 countries, providing thousands of grants every year.

 The European Network for Women Excellence is made possible by a wide network of professionals and activists.
 This is the core team behind the project:

 Giovanna Pezzuoli, journalist.
 She has worked since 1987 for the national daily newspaper Il Giorno and then for Corriere della Sera.
 Among her latest works, “Alla ricerca di Mr Darcy” and “Lady Frankenstein e l’orrenda progenie” (iacobellieditore).
 She was one of the founder of database 100esperte, and was part of the association of italian journalists GiULiA and of collective editorial staff of Leggendaria.
 Giovanna passed on April 19th 2021.
 We are left with her enthusiasm, courage and effort in uplifting the same women that are now part of ENWE and 100esperte.
 We are going to miss her so much, but she will always be with us.